 On the page for Risks on business. etc. of the Yuka Shoken Hokokusho, in addition to the following items, economic risks such as loss of business opportunities are described.

-Any crisis that takes place in a Group company is handled by the Compliance and Risk Management Promotion Structure and in accordance with our risk management regulations.
+Any crisis that takes place in a Group company is handled by the Compliance and Risk Management Structure and in accordance with our risk management regulations.
 When found, it is reported to each operating company and ESG Division of FUJIFILM Holdings, and at the same time addressed swiftly to prevent further propagation of the risk.
-If a potentially critical incident occurs, it is immediately reported to the ESG Committee for assessment and to determine the response to the issue.

 Since 1997, the Fujifilm Group has been committed to the establishment and enhancement of compliance and risk management frameworks at each group company.
 After introducing a holding company system in 2006, we have been actively implementing initiatives for both domestic and overseas sites at the entire group level.